Zara (retailer): Labour practices

 In November 2017, customers shopping at Zara stores in Istanbul, Turkey, found handwritten notes purportedly from Turkish workers in the pockets of in-store garments asking shoppers to pressure Zara into paying them unpaid wages.
-The company clarified the unpaid wages were due to a third-party manufacturer Bravo Tekstil, who had failed to pay their employees.
+The company clarified the unpaid wages were due to a third-party manufacturer Bravo Tekstil, who had failed to pay their employees in the period up to its closing after going bankrupt.
 The company said they would help to provide compensation to employees who weren't paid.
 In the agreement, only factory-floor employees were compensated, with "white-collar" employees not covered by the agreement.